Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 Propagation Delay
 ^^^^^^^^^^^^^^^^^

-Per-core buffering may introduce a noticable delay between the counted event occuring, and the time when the counter is updated and the results are available to a potential reader.
+Per-core buffering may introduce a noticeable delay between the counted event occurring, and the time when the counter is updated and the results are available to a potential reader.

-In case the write buffer is not flushed, the execution of the buffered add operations may be delayed indefinately.
+In case the write buffer is not flushed, the execution of the buffered add operations may be delayed indefinitely.

 A simple and often effective model is to force a write buffer flush for every batch of work items (e.g., packets) a lcore worker